a-andreyev/aa13q.github.io/posts/2019-11-01-matrix-2600/en.md

 ***— Cool, the authors are just in time with this idea!***

 — I guess the idea is in the airs.
-It's the question of resources and the this implementation.
+It's the question of resources and implementation.

 ![](https://i.imgur.com/owDnbqG.png)